yacoob/aoc-2018/README.md

   the number of the last marble were 100 times larger"*.
 Last marble?
 Or last marbles?
 Confusion ensues.
 Maybe it was part of the difficulty. 🙀
 * But hey, I wrote another `fmt::Display` trait!
+* Optimisation brought `VecDeque`, and <2.5s running time, instead of +1h.
+And a `--release` binary finishes part B in <100ms.
+This puzzle is the first puzzle where I had to worry about running time.
+* Not **that much** new things today; need to read more of The Book to keep my appetite.

 ## 8th of December, puzzle #8